q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 * Test Cases with different architectures(4 of them) on `MNIST` dataset
 * Bonus Topics

-Testing a model will require huge time, my system is Dell I5 with 8gb RAM and 256gb SSD.
-And I had tested these models on my local machine.
-It had taken nearly week to find the test cases and imporve the overall concepts.
-Sometimes, I had to sleep my laptop for saving battery power so some epoch might be seen taken 4+hours of time.
+Testing a model will require huge time, my system is Dell I5 with 8GB RAM and 256GB SSD.
+And I tested these models on my local machine.
+It had taken nearly a week to find the test cases and improve the overall concepts.
+Sometimes, I had to sleep on my laptop for saving battery power so some epochs might be seen taking 4+hours of time.
 And yes, I used mobile data to post this blog.

-# 2 Preliminary Concept
+## 2 Preliminary Concepts for Convolutional Neural Networks from Scratch
 * Every layer will have the common methods(doing so will ease the overhead of method calling):
     * `set_output_shape`
     * `apply_activation`
         * `Conv2d` can have functions like `relu` and convolution operation happens here
-        * `FFL` will use the `activation_fn` method on linear combination of input, weights and biases.
+        * `FFL` will use the `activation_fn` method on a linear combination of input, weights, and biases.
         * `Pool2d` will perform pooling operations like `max, min, average`
         * `Dropout` will perform setting input to 0 randomly
-        * `Flatten` will convert feature vectures to 1d vector
+        * `Flatten` will convert feature vectores to 1d vector
     * `backpropagate`
-        * `Conv2d` will use the delta term of next layer to find delta term and delta parameters
+        * `Conv2d` will use the delta term of the next layer to find the delta term and delta parameters
         * `FFL`
         * `Pool2d`: error is backpropagated from the index of the output of this layer
-        * `Dropout`: propagate error through non zero output units
+        * `Dropout`: propagate error through non-zero output units
-        * `Flatten` : propagate error of next layer to previous by reshapping to input shape
+        * `Flatten`: propagate error of next layer to previous by reshaping to input shape

-# 3 Steps
+## 3 Steps
 * Prepare layers
 * Prepare stacking class
 * Prepare Optimizers

 ## 3.1 Prepare Layers
+Let's prepare layers from scratch for Convolutional Neural Networks from Scratch.
 ### 3.1.1 Feedforward Layer
-I am not going to explain much more here because a previous post about [Writing a Feed forward Neural Network from Scratch on Python]({{site.url}}/2020/05/30/writing-a-deep-neural-network-from-scratch-on-python/) has explained already.
+For a typical Convolutional Neural Networks from Scratch, we need a feedforward layer as well.
+I am not going to explain much more here because a previous post about [Writing a Feedforward Neural Network from Scratch on Python](https://dataqoil.com/2020/05/30/writing-a-deep-neural-network-from-scratch-on-python/) has explained already.

 ```python
    class FFL():